The next Art & Words Show reception will be in September 26, 2020, from 6-9 PM at Art on the Boulevard in Fort Worth, Texas.

 Art & Words is not a publication.
 For written works, the work submitted will not be published either online or in print; we do not acquire any rights except the one time right to display a single broadside of the story/poem/essay for the week of the show.
 You may absolutely submit work used in the show to other venues either before, during, or after the show.
 Most magazines have been fine with work having been included in the show under these stipulations.

 You do have the option of allowing us to include your work in a PDF of the show which is sent out only to the creative participants in Art & Words (as many of the participants are from out of state and are unable to attend, the PDF allows them to experience the show in which their work was displayed).
 This is entirely optional.

 Visual art work included in Art & Words is treated much the same as at a regular gallery; you have the option of allowing us permission to include the art work in promotional materials and on the Art on the Boulevard website, and of selling the work.
-Due to practical concerns, we limit the number of non-local visual artists accepted; artists will be expected to arrange for drop-off and pick-up of their work at Art on the Boulevard.
+Due to practical concerns, we only accept art from local visual artists; artists will be expected to arrange for drop-off and pick-up of their work at Art on the Boulevard.
 Art on the Boulevard’s commission on visual art sold is 30%.